 The Rattle Owl is an independent 42 seat casual dining restaurant housed in a restored Grade II* listed building set up by Clarrie O'Callaghan a first time restauranteur on her return to her home town after 20 years.

 Our wine list has been developed to complement our menu, introducing mostly organic and smaller producer wines.
-We also have Owlet Food & Wine – our microshop which stocks organic wine and local beers as well as great food to take away.
+We also have Owlet Food & Wine – our microshop which stocks organic wine and local beers.

-So, what we are trying to be is ‘sensibly sustainable’.
-Not too worthy, just trying to do what we can and should.
-What that means to us is that we care about our suppliers, use up everything we can, shop local where possible - many things in the restaurant came from the great shops on Micklegate, are made from reclaimed materials, and some furniture from the Blakehead.
-We work with local businesses for our flowers, photography, design work etc. We recycle through St Nicks and our energy is from Ecotricity.
 Critically we are also a living wage employer and all staff get a share in any profits.
 We are child friendly - you can never be too young to appreciate good food.
 And our building is wheelchair accessible.
 Finally our charity of choice is York’s Independent Domestic Abuse Services and we will match anything raised.
 In the space of two years we have raised £4k for the charity.